 Image Credit: Blue Water Motel | Supplied

-Just steps from Kingscliff Beach, Blue Water Motel is a stunning new-look boutique motel which we've already fallen in love with.
+Just steps from Kingscliff Beach, Blue Water Motel is a stunning new-look boutique motel which I've already fallen in love with.
 Inspired by the laid-back, relaxed vibe of Kingscliff and with just a touch of retro cool, this 60's style boutique motel is a like luxury stay, without the premium price tag.

 The Pink Hotel